-For the past year, we’ve been supporting residents across Manchester, Tameside, Rochdale and Oldham through the Local Energy Advice Demonstrator (LEAD) programme, part of a £2.14m initiative funded by the Department for Energy Security & Net Zero and the North West Net Zero Hub.
+We’ve been supporting residents to retrofit their homes across Manchester, Tameside, Rochdale and Oldham through the Local Energy Advice Demonstrator (LEAD) programme, part of a £2.14m initiative funded by the Department for Energy Security & Net Zero and the North West Net Zero Hub.

-Depending on the resident’s needs, installations can range from new heating systems and windows to loft and wall insulation.
+Depending on the resident’s needs, installations ranged from new heating systems and windows to loft and wall insulation.

 Our work in Roch Vale Caravan Park